TruongSinhAI/Gemini-Content-Forge/README.md

 ## 📜 License

-This project is currently unlicensed.
-Please add a license file (e.g., MIT, Apache 2.0) if you intend to distribute or share it publicly.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.

 ---